wwiyoko/wwiyoko.github.io/content/posts/where-it-all-began.md

 draft: false
 ---

 Hi!
 Welcome to my first post.
-In this post, I will cover all the things why I'm creating this site, so hopefully it will give you an insight into everything with a detail about it.
+In this post, I will cover all the things why I made this site, so hopefully it will give you an insight into everything with a detail about it.

 ## Why Blogging?

-I believe this will be a common reason why most people also start a blog: it's sharing.
+I believe this will be a common reason why most people also started a blog: it's sharing.
 Whether sharing their knowledge, experience, or even their hobbies.
-All those things are also the reason why I've started to create one.
+All those things are also the reason why I've started to made one.
 I would like to share any knowledge or tips that I got, as well as any topics or ideas that I may come up with for this blog.